Park users can enjoy many different activities in the Cherokee County parks.

 Little Sioux River and Mill Creek

-Martins Access includes five miles of marked horseback riding trails.
+Martins Access includes four and a half miles of marked horseback riding trails.
 The trails wind through woodlands and prairies, crossing small streams and bring riders near to the banks of the Little Sioux River.

 Due to the steep terrain and rare plant communities within the park, horses will not be permitted on trails during wet conditions, nor may they be ridden off-trail or on trails marked with "no horses" signs.